Risk Management, Data Gathering, Recordkeeping, and Document Control

 Document Control

-Document control ensures that current information is available and obsolete information is removed or clearly marked.
-Site plans, safety procedures, emergency contacts, SDSs, lift plans, traffic control plans, fall protection plans, excavation permits, confined space permits, inspection forms, and environmental permits may change during a project.
-Workers using an old drawing, old rescue plan, or old chemical SDS may make unsafe decisions.
+Document control ensures current information is available and obsolete information is removed or clearly marked.
+Site plans, procedures, emergency contacts, SDSs (safety data sheets), lift plans, traffic-control plans, fall-protection plans, and permits change during a project.
+A worker using an old drawing, old rescue plan, or superseded SDS may make an unsafe decision.
+The process should identify the document owner, version, effective date, approval, distribution method, and revision history.
+Field copies are updated after changes and affected workers are briefed; digital systems must still function where crews lack connectivity or where language access is limited.

 Using Information

-The CHST should turn data into action.
-If inspection data shows repeated missing caps on rebar, the response may include procurement of approved caps, subcontractor accountability, layout changes, and daily verification.
-If incident data shows hand injuries during material handling, the response may include engineered lifting aids, glove review, cut-resistant material, task redesign, and supervisor observation.
+The CHST turns data into action.
+If inspection data shows repeated missing rebar caps, the response may include procuring approved caps, subcontractor accountability, layout changes, and daily verification.
+If incident data shows hand injuries during material handling, the response may include engineered lifting aids, cut-resistant gloves, task redesign, and supervisor observation.
+Data without a control change is wasted effort.

 Test Your Knowledge